Sigurs/deckky/README.md

 2. Add credentials to `config.yaml` or `secrets.yaml`
 3. Configure buttons with scene names matching OBS

+## DLZ Creator Setup

+1. Enable WebSocket server in DLZ Creator settings
+2. Add connection settings to `config.yaml` (host defaults to "localhost")
+3. Create a `dlz_pads` group in your config with buttons matching your pad count
+4. Configure each button with `type: dlz_pad`

 ## Home Assistant Setup

 1. In Home Assistant: Profile → Create Long-Lived Access Token